qutip/qutip/doc/guide/dynamics/dynamics-master.rst

 describe the dissipation process is called a collapse operator.
-A list of collapse operators (``c_op_list``) is passed as the fourth argument to the :func:`qutip.mesolve` function in order to define the dissipation processes in the master eqaution.
-When the ``c_op_list`` isn't empty, the :func:`qutip.mesolve` function will use the master equation instead of the unitary Schröderinger equation.
+A list of collapse operators (``c_op_list``) is passed as the fourth argument to the :func:`qutip.mesolve` function in order to define the dissipation processes in the master equation.
+When the ``c_op_list`` isn't empty, the :func:`qutip.mesolve` function will use the master equation instead of the unitary Schrödinger equation.

 Using the example with the spin dynamics from the previous section, we can easily add a relaxation process (describing the dissipation of energy from the